mggg/GerryChain/rx_migration_guide.md

     def nodes(self) -> list[Any]:
 ```

+**Caution:**  In pre v1.0.0 code
+graph.nodes[node_id] would return a
+data dict for the data associated with
+the given node_id.
+However, in v1.0.0 this
+code will interpret the node_id as an index
+into the list of nodes defined for the
+graph.
+This might end up being a subtle and
+hence hard bug to find, so please search
+your legacy code for any uses of
+graph.nodes[node_id]...

 Note that node_indices and nodes return the same thing - except
 that one is a list and the other a set.
 The nodes function was
 retained because legacy code uses it a lot to iterate over the graph.